srinath94/playwright-ui-api-tests/README.md

     * Random serial numbers are generated for each test to ensure independence and avoid conflicts.
 4. Error Handling
     * Proper error handling is implemented for API calls and UI interactions.
+5. CI/CD Process
+    * Tests are scheduled to run at 8 AM CEST every morning using a YAML configuration file.

 ### Directory Structure
 ```